 Pre-Enrollment Physical Examination

-A pre-enrollment physical examination is required of all entering students.
-Immunizations as listed on the pre-enrollment form and below must be completed before entrance to the school and documentation provided that they have received all required immunizations.
+A pre-enrollment physical examination is required of all enrolled students.
+The immunizations listed below must be completed before entrance to the school including documentation to support completion of all required immunizations.
 The student is responsible for all costs associated with these requirements.
 Each student is encouraged to have health insurance while enrolled.

 The immunization requirements are as follows:

-MMR (measles, mumps, rubella) All students born in or after 1957 who enter institutions of post-high school education must have documentation of two (2) doses of measles vaccine (preferably given as MMR).
+MMR (measles, mumps, rubella)/or Positive Titer All students born in or after 1957 who enter institutions of post-high school education must have documentation of two (2) doses of measles vaccine (preferably given as MMR).
 If no documentation of MMR administration, must obtain MMR titer screen, or if more cost effective, obtain immunization.